dbuscher/megascreen/docs/advanced.rst

 The value of the outer scale of the optical turbulence is set by the function parameter `L0`.
 The corresponding physical quantity :math:`L_0` is not well-constrained experimentally, but is thought to be in the range of order 10-100 meters for atmospheric conditions typical over astronomical observatories.
 The default value of `L0` is 7000, which is 1000 times as large as the default value for `r0`.
 In the infrared case corresponding to :math:`r_0=60` cm then the outer scale simulated is 600m, and so this is likely to give an over-estimate of the wavefront fluctuations on the largest physical scales.
 At optical wavelengths where the physical size of :math:`r_0` may be :math:`10\,\text{cm}`, then this set of parameter settings corresponds to an outer scale of 100m which is more realistic.

 The size of a woofer "tile" is given by `nfftTweeter*nfftWoofer/(2*frequencyOverlap)` tweeter pixels.
 The default values of `nfftTweeter=256`, `nfftWoofer=256` and `frequencyOverlap=4`, gives woofer tiles which are  8192 tweeter pixels across.
-The value of `L0` can be perhaps 2-3 times larger than this value with relatively little loss in accuracy because of the way :math:`L_0` is defined in the Von Karman model: the spectrum of fluctuations flattens out for wavefront corrugations whose wavelength is larger than :math:`L_0/2\pi`.
+Values of `L0` up to this value will be modelled with reasonable accuracy because the spectrum of fluctuations flattens out at the lowest frequencies sampled by the woofer spectrum.

 The `MegaScreen()` function generates the woofer screen as a semi-infinite "strip" by splicing together woofer tiles.
 All the windows for a long-baseline interferometer must fit inside this "strip".
 If larger spacings than this are needed, the values of `nfftWoofer` and/or `nfftTweeter` can be increased.